 We sure do!

-Don was clean-cut and decked out from head-to-toe in Vivint gear.
+First impressions matter to us.
+Some companies send out third-party contractors for installation, and their presentation and appearance don’t exactly inspire confidence.
+Don, on the other hand, was clean cut and decked out from head to toe in Vivint gear.
 From our research, we knew that Vivint takes their technician training seriously, but we were blown away by what Don told us.
-He was flown down to Utah to go through weeks of intensive training.
+He said he was flown down to Utah to go through weeks of intensive training.
 That was followed by several months working hands-on as an apprentice.
 It sounded like an investment in training that we haven’t seen from other home security outfits.

 Before we get into specifics of what to expect on installation day, we have a helpful chart to give you a birds-eye view of what’s in store.
 Have a look below for an overview of our Vivint installation experience.
 Note that your mileage may vary depending on the equipment you purchase.

-Invasiveness (drilling & wiring) | Time it Takes | |
+Invasiveness (Drilling & Wiring) | Time It Takes | |

 ---|---|---|